 We can't forget about guests, either.
 Have an "oh no" drawer that you can quickly sweep toothbrushes, toothpaste, makeup, and anything else into.
 These drawers are great for company (and an instant clean look).
 This doesn't just apply to the bathroom, either—keep an empty basket in each room of the house for a 10-second tidy.

-The bathroom is also a place of solace, particularly if you're a bath taker.
-A nice little side table or tray provides a great spot for anything you need to reach during a bath, from essential oils to bath salts.
-Like every other room in your home, the bathroom should be a space where you practice self-care.
+The bathroom is also a place of solace, particularly if you love a spa experience.
+With a few adjustments, you can enjoy that occasional luxury in your own bathroom whenever you can make the escape.
+A nicely sized side table or tray provides a great spot for anything you need to reach during a soothing bath, from essential oils and bath salts to a good book.
+Like every other room in your home, a well-designed bathroom should restore you for all that life brings your way.

 Check out the final installment of this series: the bedroom.